 Buyers can make reasonable offers above and below your asking price.
 You can approve or reject all offers and change your asking price anytime.

 Your listing will remain live on the marketplace until it is sold, removed, or canceled.

 We highly recommend you take a few minutes to watch the below video of Stefan and Blake leading you through a great example of a recent listing to help you get a feel for what works before venturing off to list your own assets.
 You can skip the leadup if you want and jump to the example at the 3 minute mark.

 Take the time to put all of the details of your business together in extreme detail so that potential buyers get excited by what you’ve built.
-If you are in a rush to sell your business, you’ll end up closing the deal far faster if you take several hours to develop a stellar listing rather than rush the process.
-Saving a few minutes up front will end up costing you days, if not weeks, at the end as people simply won’t be interested in what they see.
+If you are in a rush to sell your business, you’ll close the deal far faster if you take several hours to develop a stellar listing rather than rush the process.
+Saving a few minutes upfront will cost you days, if not weeks, as people simply won’t be interested in what they see.

 Finalizing your deal

 By now, you have seen the benefits of listing your online business on Flippa, you know how to create an irresistible listing, and you know how to attract potential buyers to your listing.